2013 IPNF Revised Forest Plan: Pre-decisional Administrative Review

 Pre-decisional Administrative Review

-Note: The Objection Filing Period for the IPNF Revised Forest Plan ended November 26, 2013.
-For a list of objections received and information on becoming an "interested person" for any of the objections received please visit the IPNF Revised Forest Plan - Objections Received webpage.
+Note: The IPNF Forest Plan was finalized on January 5, 2015.
+The information below describes the Pre-decisional Administrative Review Process that was used prior to the Regional Forester's final decision.
+For a list of objections received and information about how the process was completed, please visit the IPNF Revised Forest Plan - Objections Received webpage.

 The following address should be used for objections sent by regular mail, private carrier, or hand delivery:

 USDA Forest Service